 Ukraine to Receive €100 Billion EU Lifeline After Hungary Drops Veto

-Ukraine is set to receive a financial lifeline of over €100 billion from the European Union after Hungary dropped its long-standing veto on the aid package, in a dramatic reversal that follows the defeat of Viktor Orbán's government in Hungary's recent general election.
+Ukraine is set to receive a financial lifeline of over €100 billion from the European Union after Hungary dropped its long-standing veto on the aid package, in a dramatic reversal that follows the defeat of Viktor Orbán's government in Hungary's recent general election — a breakthrough that has been welcomed across Europe as a decisive moment in the continent's support for Kyiv.

 Background